Room Selection FAQs

 There are two Housing Selection processes:

-- Fall Housing Selection: For rising juniors and seniors.
+- Fall Housing Selection: For transfers, rising juniors, and rising seniors.

 - Spring Housing Selection: Required for rising sophomores.